 On bad days he tries to kill me.

 But fights are inevitable in every relationship.

-On such days, it feels like a million cells somersaulting inside my body
+It just feels like a million cells somersaulting inside my body,

 Dying to burst out of my skin.